 Monster girls have been popular in Japan for quite some time now and are steadily gaining popularity as people become more attracted to inhuman entities.
 There’s a manga based on the concept right now and it’s apparently on the New York Times Bestseller list, with a forthcoming anime based on said manga set to hit your streaming devices soon.
 All of this is well and good, expect for the fact that Monster Girl Quest Complete is not based on any manga, nor will it be adapted into an anime series (although one could always hope) any time soon.
 Instead, the Monster Girl Quest began as a project from a small development team by the name of Torotoro Resistance and it was released in parts throughout the last couple of years.
 Spearheaded by a man who goes by the user name of “Torotoro” along with the help of several doujin composers and artists, this collaboration of hardcore RPG and hardcore sex simulator is one of the most intriguing little games I’ve played in the last year.
 But that’s not because of the latter factor as some might think, and it literally upsets me to no end that some people would rather just watch the numerous sex scenes in play instead of reading the brilliant story laden within.
 Yes, you heard me right – a guy finally managed to mix a great story and loads of hardcore sex together in a way that doesn’t come off like a cheesy porn knockoff title.
 Trust me, Monster Girl Quest deals with some very thick concepts and will have you thinking long after you’ve completed all three episodes.

 The game begins with the player taking on the role of a young man by the name of Luka who sets off to begin a very common quest in most role-playing games, which is mainly to be baptized by a god-like figure and to defeat the dark lord, or in this case the Goddess Ilias and the Monster Lord, respectively.
 But upon having ran out into the middle of the woods like an idiot, and armed with a short sword that is rather useless at best, the youth runs into a snake-like monster.
 The monster explains that she had been knocked unconscious by a very powerful force, which had apparently sent her flying all of the way to Luka’s continent.
 Instead of eating him, she decides to join him on his adventure and in doing so, fulfills one of the game’s major roles.
 Calling herself “the traveling gourmand” one later finds out that she is indeed the Monster Lord that Luka and all other adventurers were sent to kill.
 But there’s a bit of a twist in the plot, as Luka was supposed to receive the Goddess’s baptism and was not able to because she never appeared to give it to him.
 This is what makes Luka appealing to the snakelike monster (who famously is known as Alice) as his sperm has not yet been tainted by the Goddess’s baptism, which apparently makes men less appetizing to monsters.
 As one might expect, it also means that nearly every monster girl in the land wants to rape, kill and eat our hero, and they’ll stop at nothing in order to do it.
 You see, according to the accompanied Monsterpedia, the majority of monsters live off male sperm as a form of nourishment.
 At least the ones who don’t devour him first.
 There are still those who want to have him in their belly, and the game definitely displays some of these “vore” scenes for those who would choose to witness the foul processes of digestion (I took those off, however) or would rather see our poor hero being devoured and chewed upon like a piece of steak.
 I’ve almost come to the realization that although Luka wears a pair of tights, he soon discards them as soon as he enters every fight, or possibly has a magical pair of tights that regenerate every time that a monster rips open the crotch on said pair of tights in order to pleasure him.
+This sounds like some hot porn from websites like Pornhub, where all the hot girls on that site would love to be penetrated by these monsters.
 Whatever the case, the Goddess Ilias strictly forbids of sexual intercourse between man and monster, and Luka’s goal during each battle is to not give into pleasure and let it all out.
 For if he does, then you can guess what happens next.
 This is of course where the fetishists masturbate and ignore the story, so I’ll skip such subhuman ideas and get to the meat of why this game was so enjoyable in the first place.

 First of all, the dialogue in Monster Girl Quest Complete is interesting.
 You’ll actually want to keep playing the story and you’ll begin to take an interest in all of its characters as well.
 Nearly every NPC plays a major role and each of them experience a certain degree of character development that keeps you interested in their story, as well as your own.
 Alice accompanies you, but she also serves as your trainer and teaches you most of the skills that you will need to be able to fend off and seal the monsters that you’ll run into.
 Remember that cheap sword I was telling you about?
 Well, Alice gives you an Angel Halo (which is a sword composed of the bodies of several fallen angels that defied Ilias) and it actually has the power to seal monsters into a lesser form, which can be rather interesting depending on what you’re fighting, and comical (such is the case with Crab Girl, for example.)
 It does have the ability to in essence “kill” some forms later in the game, but perhaps that is best for them as you will see (and I will be getting to that point shortly.)
 As you ready your sword and travel the expansive world, Alice will bug you about food as she apparently has a never-ending hunger and is willing to eat as much of everything as she can possibly get her hands on, even though she doesn’t seem to gain any real amount of weight (hides it all in her tail, I guess) throughout the adventure.
 You’ll also run into the four heavenly knights, which consist of a Dragon warrior (Granberia), a Queen Succubus (Alma Elma) a spiteful slime (Erubutie) and a playful kitsune (Tamamo).
 In the beginning of the adventure these knights will want to test your abilities, but when you get to the final chapter, they will be your greatest allies.
 Additionally, there’s the utilization of status changing elementals called “the four spirits” which have their own unique personalities (that oddly enough seem to reflect their elements) and provide a little bit of humor in your quest as they imbue you with the ability to greater dodge attacks, resist grapples, restore skill points and even to become invincible during some points of the game.